Air transports of heads of state and government

-Air transports for heads of state and government are, in many countries, provided by the air force in specially equipped airliners or business jets.
+Air transports for heads of state and government are, in many countries, provided by the air force in specially equipped airliners, business jets, or helicopters.
 One such aircraft in particular has become part of popular culture: Air Force One, used by the president of the United States and operated by the United States Air Force.
-Other well-known official aircraft include the Russian presidential aircraft, the British Royal Air Force VIP aircraft, the French Cotam 001, the Royal Canadian Air Force VIP aircraft, the German Konrad Adenauer, the Royal Australian Airforce VIP aircraft, the Japanese Air Force One, the South Korean Code One, the Indian Air India One, the Brazilian Air Force One.
+Other well-known official aircraft include the Russian presidential aircraft, the British Royal Air Force VIP aircraft, the French Cotam 001, the Royal Canadian Air Force VIP aircraft, the German Konrad Adenauer, the Royal Australian Air Force VIP fleet, the Japanese Air Force One, the South Korean Code One, the Indian India One, the Brazilian Air Force One.

-Another well-known means of transportation for world leaders is by helicopter.
-Helicopters are seen as not only cheaper and more cost effective but also more convenient than a motorcade.
-These include the US President's Marine One, the South Korean Presidential Helicopter, King Charles III's Helicopter, and the Brazilian Presidential Helicopter.

-If officials do not have their own aircraft or if their VIP aircraft are under maintenance, they would occasionally hire private jets, in which case a flag/coat of arms decal/sticker is often added on or near the door.